 Not much compares to the drama and mystique of a Game 7 in the World Series -- but a Game 6 is as close as it gets.
 And that's what we were treated to on Saturday night in Houston.

-One team enters with a chance to clinch a World Series title, while the other is battling to keep its season alive and force one of those winner-take-all Game 7s.
+One team (the Astros) entered with a chance to clinch a World Series title, while the other (the Phillies) was battling to keep its season alive and force one of those winner-take-all Game 7s.
 Past Game 6 classics have etched into our collective memory the names of Hall of Famers who lived up to their superstar billing and role players who had career-defining moments.

-While Game 6 of the 2021 World Series ended in a decisive, title-clinching 7-0 win for the Braves over the Astros, each of the two Game 6 showdowns before that were thrilling.
+While Game 6 of the 2022 World Series ended in a decisive, title-clinching win for the Astros -- as did Game 6 of the 2021 World Series, in favor of the Braves -- each of the two Game 6 showdowns before that were thrilling.
 In 2019, the Nationals got a terrific start from Stephen Strasburg, a big homer from Juan Soto and rallied against the Astros to force a Game 7 they also would go on to win.
 In 2020, the Dodgers clinched a long-awaited championship with a rally of their own, after Rays manager Kevin Cash's controversial decision to remove starter Blake Snell in the sixth.